 So, the FDA actually has a very active role in keeping watch over the supplement industry.
 In addition, the FDA requires that all ingredients in supplements must be listed on the product.
 It also prohibits statements by the manufacturer that their product can treat or cure any specific condition.

 The FDA has stricter control over typical foods for good reason: if there is a tainted food supply there is a much larger population at risk.
 But to assume they don't play a role in regulating the supplement industry is inaccurate.
 The FDA does act as a strong influence in ensuring manufacturers don't have the opportunity to fool us into purchasing snake oil.
+For example, like in Ayurveda they claim taking a dosha quiz will help you to heal yourself of many diseases.
 And if they do get that opportunity, the FDA acts to punish them for it.
 All in all, we can feel confident about the supplements we buy because of the role the FDA plays.

 One thing that should be remembered is the difference between food and supplements.
 The latest hot products in the natural foods industry are wholesale superfoods, such as wholesale goji berries, camu camu, yacon syrup, and chia seeds, but these don't fall under the FDA guidelines.
 Because these are uncooked, unaltered food, these are not regular as supplements, even though they make claims similar to supplement as far as health increasing effects.